In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \end{itemize}

-The validation in the first step makes sure that the leader's value satisfies the safety properties of the high-level byzantine agreement protocol that sequentially composes and operates several linear LBVs.
-The leader's message in the first step contains its \emph{VALUE} and \emph{KEY}, where \emph{KEY} stores the last (non-empty) \textbf{keyProof} returned by a previous linear LBV together with the LBV's sequence number.
-When a party gets the first step's message it first validates, by checking the key's sequence number $sq$, that the attached key was obtained in an LBV instance that does not precede the one the party is locked on (the sequence number that is stored in the party's \emph{LOCK} variable).
-Then, the party checks that the threshold signature in the key is a valid signature (1) on a message that contains the leader's value; and (2) was generated at the end of the first step (a valid \textbf{keyProof}) of the LBV instance that is parametrized with $sq$ and $\emph{LEADERS[sk]}$.
-Note that if the party is not locked ($\emph{LOCK} = \bot$) than a key is not required.
+The validation of the \emph{PreKeyMessage} in \emph{PreKeyStep} makes sure that the leader's value satisfies the safety properties of the Byzantine agreement protocol that sequentially composes and operates several LBVs.
+The \emph{PreKeyMessage} contains the leader's \emph{VALUE} and \emph{KEY}, where \emph{KEY} stores the last (non-empty) \textbf{keyProof} returned by a previous LBV instance together with the LBV's sequence number.
+When a party gets a \emph{PreKeyMessage} it first validates, by checking the key's sequence number $sq$, that the attached key was obtained in an LBV instance that does not precede the one the party is locked on (the sequence number that is stored in the party's \emph{LOCK} variable).
+Then, the party checks that the threshold signature in the key (1) was generated at the end of the \emph{PreKeyStep} step (it is a valid \textbf{keyProof}) in LBV(sq,\emph{LEADER[sk]}); and (2) it is a valid signature on a message that contains the leader's \emph{VALUE}.
+Note that if the party is not locked ($\emph{LOCK} = \bot$) then a key is not required.

-In order to be able to abandon an LBV instance with a byzantine leader that do not drive progress, parties use the \wv{sq, \emph{leader}} API, which returns the current values of \textbf{keyProof}, \textbf{lockProof}, and \textbf{commitProof}.
-Moreover, to ensure the LBVs' causality guarantees are propagated to the parties' \emph{KEY}, \emph{LOCK}, and \emph{COMMIT} variables, which are updated with the returned values, parties stop participating by ignoring all messages once a \wv{sq, \emph{leader}} is invoked.